Features of long-term care insurance

 💡

-If you purchase LTCi through Long Term What?, we’ll help you pick the benefit period that works best for your needs.
+If you purchase LTCi through Long Term What?, we’ll help you pick the benefit period that works best for you.

 Other considerations

-• Women, on average, need more LTC than men (3.7 years vs. 2.2 years).
+• Women typically need LTC longer than men do (3.7 years vs. 2.2 years).
 This difference may influence your decision.

 • Some policies offer unlimited length benefits, but these come at a higher cost.
 Below, we review policies that include unlimited length options.